-Furthermore, while we have focused our efforts on iLottery technology and content so far, we may decide to pursue additional opportunities, such as the offering of gaming products like online casino and sports betting.
-As demonstrated by our PAM development for William Hill and the broad scope of services we provide to Sazka and the AGLC, we believe that we can expand our offering to other gaming products.
+Similarly, we have focused our efforts on iLottery technology and content.
+However, we may decide to pursue additional opportunities, such as the offering of gaming products like online casino and sports betting.
+As demonstrated by our PAM development for William Hill and the broad scope of services we provide or will provide to Sazka and the AGLC, we believe that we can expand our offering to other gaming products.